UjwalKandi/A.I.D.E/README.md

 <img src="files/A.I.D.E..png" style="width:60%; height:auto;" alt="Responsive Example" />

 **Overview:**
-A.I.D.E. is an innovative AI-driven solution designed to revolutionize observability and troubleshooting in distributed environments.
-It automates the initial analysis of on-device logs, providing rapid insights into potential issues and equipping support and development teams with actionable information before they intervene.
+A.I.D.E. is an AI-driven solution that revolutionizes observability and troubleshooting in distributed environments.
+It helps with the initial analysis of on-device logs, providing rapid insights into potential issues and equipping support and development teams with actionable information before they intervene.

 <!-- Image with responsive width and auto aspect ratio -->
 <img src="files/test4-1b.png" style="width:80%; height:auto;" alt="Responsive Example" />